 Kirsty is Senior Associate in the Employment Team and head of the Firm's Immigration practice.
 Her area of practice covers all aspects of employment law and HR, and advising on immigration related employment issues.
+Kirsty qualified in 2008.

 Kirsty advises employers in both the public and private sectors on a range of employment issues including conducting disciplinary and grievance processes, managing sickness absence, restructuring and redundancy, the employment aspects of major transactions and the defence of employment tribunal litigation.
-Kirsty also advises on business immigration issues, including migrant workers’ right to work in the UK, sponsor obligations, sponsor licence applications and visa applications under Tier 1 and Tier 2 and on Brexit related immigration issues.
+Kirsty also advises on business immigration issues, including migrant workers’ right to work in the UK, sponsor obligations, sponsor licence applications, visa applications under Tier 1 and Tier 2 and on Brexit related immigration issues.

-- NHS Foundation Trust: Principal advisor to an NHS Foundation Trust (which has over 8,000 employees) on all employment law issues for over three years.
-Work carried out includes advising and representing the Trust in all Employment Tribunal cases, advising on TUPE and related "service provision change" issues, the review, preparation and application of HR policies, organisational change and re-structuring, the avoidance of discrimination, employment governance, employee payments, general employment relationship advice, criminal convictions, immigration issues, safeguarding issues and NHS Employment Standards.
+- NHS Foundation Trust: Principal advisor to an NHS Foundation Trust (which has over 10,000 employees) on all employment law issues for over five years.
+Work carried out includes advising and representing the Trust in all Employment Tribunal cases, advising on TUPE and related "service provision change" issues, the review, preparation and application of HR policies, organisational change and re-structuring, the avoidance of discrimination, employment governance, employee payments, general employment relationship advice and immigration issues.